CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 COOKED MEAT IS ALSO NEEDED

 Most all dogs also require meat every day.
 They do not do well on pellet food that is mainly grain such as corn or wheat, and unfortunately, this is what many people feed their dog.
+In fact, dry food or kibble is horrible for dogs.

 Why cook the meat?
 The reasons why dogs need cooked meat may be similar to why humans needs cooked, rather than raw meat.
 It is more yang in macrobiotic terms, and it has many fewer bacteria in it.
 Raw meat is hard on the digestive tract of dogs.
 We find that cooked meat is much better.